Instadapp/docs/content/7.faq/connectors/borrow-and-payback-flashloan.md

----
-title: How to take and payback flashloan on polygon chain?
+# How to take and payback flashloan on polygon chain?
-description: 'desc'
-draft: true
----

 ```js
 const token = "0x0d500b1d8e8ef31e21c99d1db9a6444d3adf1270" // wmatic token address on polygon